December 10, 2024

 Final Thoughts

-Yellowing leaves are your ZZ plants way of letting you know something’s wrong.
+Yellow l aces are your ZZ plants way of letting you know something is wrong.
 But whatever the cause is it should be something you can solve.
 And your plant will recover.

-So identify the root issue as quickly as possible and then you can take the necessary steps to restore it to full health.
+So be quick in figuring out what the cause is and then you can take whatever steps you need to get it back to full health.